How to Spend a Week in West Hollywood

 This hip independent bookstore boasts celebrity authors and over 60,000 titles from floor to ceiling.
 Specialties include art, film, photography, music, and literary fiction—you can even purchase autographed works.
 Open Monday to Saturday 9 a.m. to 10 p.m. and Sunday 9 a.m. to 7 p.m.

 MAK Center for Art & Architecture

-The Schindler House and gardens, 835 North Kings Rd., was designed and built in 1922 by Austrian-American architect Rudolph Schindler.
-With indoor and outdoor environments completely integrated, no two spaces in the house are alike, creating what Schlinder called “a real California scheme.”
-Today the property is part of a global collection of applied arts, design, architecture and contemporary art in Europe and the U.S. (known as The MAK.
+The Schindler House and gardens (835 North Kings Road) was designed and built in 1922 by Austrian-American architect Rudolph Schindler.
+With indoor and outdoor environments completely integrated, no two spaces in the house are alike, creating what Schindler called “a real California scheme.”
+Today, the property is part of a global collection of applied arts, design, architecture, and contemporary art in Europe and the U.S. known as The MAK.

 Taste on Melrose

 From the Schindler House, head south on N. orth Kings Road, then right to 8454 Melrose (past DASH of Kardashian fame).
 Pop into this lovely farm-to-table eatery for a delicious bite.
 Prefer something else?
 Use the Find Food search tool.

 Leica Gallery Los Angeles

 This museum gallery is Leica’s first ever.
 It features exhibits from both new and established photographers, plus a library of collectible photography books.
 Open Monday through Saturday 10 a.m. to 6 p.m., and Sunday noon to 5 p.m.
 (8783 Beverly Blvd).

 “Rock Star to Your Left, Famous Actor to Your Right”

 End the day at the luxurious Sunset Marquis Hotel (1200 Alta Loma Road).
 Sip craft cocktails in elegance at Bar 1200; we suggest trying Tito’s Sugar & Spice.